pallad-lang/pallad/README.md

 <img src="assets/logo.png" alt="Pallad Logo" width="160"/>
 </div>

-**Pallad** is a high-level programming language inspired by scientific clarity and elemental precision.
+**Pallad** is a high-level hybrid programming language inspired by scientific clarity and elemental precision.
 It blends the simplicity of scripting languages with powerful control and advanced features.

 > [!Important]
-> Pallad is currently in the design and concept stage.
+> Pallad is currently in the design and concept stage with very first implementation.
 See the License and Markdown files for more information.

 ## Introduction